anastasiacodes/resume/README.md

 ![localhost](static/assets/images/updatedlocalhost.png)

-Congratulations, you have successfully created a static website and are now ready to set up hosting.
+You have successfully created a static website and are now ready to set up hosting.
 There are many options for hosting services, as indicated in [Hugo documentation](https://gohugo.io/hosting-and-deployment/), but for this project, I choose to host on Netlify.

 ## Host Hugo site on Netlify